telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/SchedulerSignalRLocalHub/README.md

 ## Sample Overview
-This area demonstrates the SchedulerSignalRLocalHub sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates real-time Scheduler updates using local SignalR hub in ASP.NET MVC.
+The sample shows how to push appointment changes to all connected clients using SignalR for collaborative scheduling.

+Common techniques shown in this sample:
+- Setting up local SignalR hub for Scheduler
+- Broadcasting appointment changes to clients
+- Implementing real-time appointment synchronization
+- Handling SignalR hub methods for CRUD operations
+- Managing concurrent appointment edits
+- Using SignalR DataSource transport

 ---